Mary Kostakidis: Career

 Kostakidis was a member of the management team that set up and developed SBS Television in 1980 and presented its flagship World News for 20 years, resigning in 2007.
 Her board and committee appointments during nearly 3 decades at SBS and subsequently reflect a strong commitment to social justice and the arts.

-She has served as a member of the Fred Hollows Foundation Board, the Sydney Theatre Board, the National Library of Australia Council, the ResMed Foundation Board, the Advisory Panel of the Sydney Peace Foundation, University of Sydney, the Freilich Foundation, the Australian National University and The Privacy Foundation.
+She has served as a member of the Fred Hollows Foundation Board, the Sydney Theatre Board, the National Library of Australia Council, the ResMed Foundation Board, the Advisory Panel of the Sydney Peace Foundation, University of Sydney, the ANU's Freilich Foundation, and The Privacy Foundation.
 She is a former Chair of the Sydney Peace Foundation.

-In 2009, Kostakidis served on the National Human Rights Consultation Committee chaired by Frank Brennan.
+In 2009, Kostakidis was appointed by the Rudd government to the National Human Rights Consultation Committee chaired by Frank Brennan.
 The Committee inquired into the adequacy of the protection and promotion of human rights in Australia, holding consultations in metropolitan, rural and remote areas across the country, and receiving over 35,000 written submissions.
-They recommended a raft of measures, the most contentious of which was a Human Rights Act.
-Human rights education was the measure that had the greatest support of those that took part in the consultation, but the overwhelming majority supported human rights legislation.
+The Committee recommended a raft of measures, the most contentious of which was a Human Rights Act.
+Human rights education was the measure that had the greatest support of those that took part in the consultation, but an overwhelming majority supported human rights legislation.
 The four member Committee also included Mick Palmer and Tammy Williams.

-From 1997–2003, she served on the Advertising Standards Board; in 1993 she was appointed by then Prime Minister Paul Keating to Republic Advisory Committee chaired by Malcolm Turnbull; in the early nineties she also served on the Council for the Order of Australia and in 1992 was a founding member of the James Joyce Foundation Board along with Ed Campion and Don Anderson.
+From 1997 to 2003, she served on the Advertising Standards Board; in 1993 she was appointed by then Prime Minister Paul Keating to Republic Advisory Committee chaired by Malcolm Turnbull; in the early nineties she also served on the Council for the Order of Australia and in 1992 was a founding member of the James Joyce Foundation Board along with Ed Campion and Don Anderson.
 She has also been an active member of the Kazantzaki society.

-Kostakidis has served as an Ambassador for Beyond Blue and was also a member of the Drug and Alcohol Council, the Breast Cancer Council Advisory Committee and the Constitutional Centenary Foundation.
+Kostakidis has served as an Ambassador for Beyond Blue and was also a member of the Drug and Alcohol Council, the Breast Cancer Council and Advisory Committee and the Constitutional Centenary Foundation.

-In 1989, Kostakidis hosted the Ethnic Business Awards, which is a national business award highlighting migrant and Indigenous excellence in business.
-She went on to host the awards again from 1991 to 1994 as well as from 1996–1997.
+In 1989, Kostakidis hosted the Ethnic Business Awards, which highlighted migrant and Indigenous excellence in business.
+She went on to host the awards again from 1991 to 1994 as well as from 1996 to 1997.